 Creating solid content — whether homegrown or slickly filmed — and designing a channel page that is well defined are necessary for marketing success when building a brand on YouTube, whether that's for yourself or for a client.
 Applying a bit of spit and polish to a channel page's design and wording is another essential video marketing strategy.

 Once you’ve got your YouTube video channel up and running, you can link prospective clients to it so they can check it out for themselves.
 Ask people to like, comment, share your posts.
 Tweet to Artisan @ArtisanTalent and let us know it's up so we can give you some love too!

-Editors Note: This post has been revamped from its original version and freshened up for accuracy, timeliness, and to help you get that job.
+Editor's Note: This post has been revamped from its original version and freshened up for accuracy and timeliness.